 About the Course

-Many university STEM major programs have reduced the credit hours for a course in Matrix Algebra or have simply dropped the course from their curriculum.
-The content of Matrix Algebra in many cases is taught just in time where needed.
+Many university STEM major programs have reduced the credit hours for a Matrix Algebra course or simply dropped the course from their curriculum.
+The content of Matrix Algebra, in many cases, is taught just in time where needed.
 This approach can leave a student with many conceptual holes in the required knowledge of matrix algebra.
 This course is designed so that a student gains an introductory knowledge of matrix algebra.
 The topics covered in the course include the following.

 Go to the newly available textbook that is complete with complete solutions to several problem sets.
-You can view it as a pdf file as well as use your favorite epub viewers such as Kindle and Calibre.
+You can view it as a pdf file and use your favorite epub viewers such as Kindle and Calibre.